common-wears/2022/pages/1_project.md

 # GENERAL OBJECTIVE

-One of the main concerns within the field of wearables is the large spread of this technology for the effective support of communities: wearables are mainly designed and implemented using a single-user oriented approach.
-COMMON-WEARS addresses these concerns by proposing a new way to boost CO-WCS in different scenarios by novel models at the device, network, middleware, service layers, supporting architecture, and associated engineering tools.
-These solutions aim at overcoming the lack of cooperation and multi-user orientation, collective system programming, trustworthiness, interoperability, and scalability of current WCS.
-Feasibility and effectiveness of our approach will be assessed via both real and simulated community-oriented use cases in three areas: primary health care, emergency response and pandemic management.
+**COMMON-WEARS** is a new way to boost cooperation among wearables users in different scenarios.
+By using novel models at the device, network, middleware, service layers, supporting architecture and engineering tools, COMMON-WEARS overcomes the lack of cooperation and multi-user orientation in current wearables technology.
+The feasibility and effectiveness of this approach will be assessed via both real and simulated community-oriented use cases in three areas: primary health care, emergency response and pandemic management

 ![fig_1](../assets/img/project/modelloA_2020HCWWLP_1.jpg "Conventional WCS Architecture and data provided by WCS")